meemalabs/laravel-cloudfront/README.md

 <!-- [[![Test](https://github.com/meemaio/laravel-cloudfront/workflows/Test/badge.svg?branch=master)](https://github.com/meemaio/laravel-cloudfront/actions) -->
 <!-- [[![Build Status](wip)](ghactions) -->

 This is a wrapper package for AWS CloudFront.
+Please note that while this package is used in production environments and is completely functional, it is not feature-complete.
+PRs & ideas are more than welcome!

 ![laravel-cloudfront package image](https://banners.beyondco.de/CloundFront.png?theme=light&packageManager=composer+require&packageName=meema%2Flaravel-cloudfront&pattern=endlessClouds&style=style_1&description=Easily+%26+quickly+integrate+your+application+with+AWS+CloudFront.&md=1&showWatermark=1&fontSize=150px&images=https%3A%2F%2Flaravel.com%2Fimg%2Flogomark.min.svg)